Hans in Luck: Adaptations

-Variants
+Variants of the motif

 The English fairy tale The Hedley Kow contains a similar sequence in which the main character persuades herself that every change is proof of her good luck.

 American folklorist Arthur Fauset listed The Contented Old Lady as another variant.

 A French variant, "Jean-Baptiste's Swaps," was collected by Paul Delarue.

 Gudbrand on the Hill-side is a Norwegian variant.

 Vance Randolph's anthology, The Devil's Pretty Daughter and Other Ozark Follk Tales, includes a variant entitled "Setting Down the Budget."

-A Russian variant ("Barter") was collected by Alexander Afanasyev and translated by Norbert Guterman.
+A Russian variant ("Barter"; pre-reform Russian: Мѣна, modern Russian: Мeна) was collected by Alexander Afanasyev in his Russian Fairy Tales, two Russian and one Ukrainian variants.
+It was translated into English by Norbert Guterman.